Hari0701/5AM-OS/README.md

-  ata.rs         IDE disk reads, one sector at a time, through the CPU fat.rs         FAT16, read-only: root directory and cluster chains sync.rs        a spinlock, a claim, and a semaphore that sleeps user.rs        maps a stack and starts the loaded program bridge/          runs on your machine: serial <-> Claude API userland/        a program, not a kernel. built separately, loaded as ELF mkfs/            runs on your machine: writes the FAT16 disk image disk/            text files that end up on that disk boot/            runs on your machine: wraps the kernel in a disk image run.sh           build + boot
+  ata.rs         IDE disk reads, one sector at a time, through the CPU fat.rs         FAT16, read-only: root directory and cluster chains sync.rs        a spinlock, a claim, and a semaphore that sleeps selftest.rs    the suites behind `selftest`, and the labs' pass/fail user.rs        maps a stack and starts the loaded program bridge/          runs on your machine: serial <-> Claude API userland/        a program, not a kernel. built separately, loaded as ELF mkfs/            runs on your machine: writes the FAT16 disk image disk/            text files that end up on that disk exercises/       labs: delete a function, put it back, run the tests boot/            runs on your machine: wraps the kernel in a disk image run.sh           build + boot
 ```